Guide to make the best choice on purchasing a generator

 • Cons: Higher risk of leaks than gasoline, has trouble staying pressurized in cold weather, less energy than gas.

 Natural Gas generators are powered by the gas already piped into a house, just like a stove.
-Connecting an NG generator to a gas line should also only be done by a professional.
-Gas leaks are very dangerous and you do not want one happening to you.
+A professional should also only connect an NG generator to a gas line.
+Gas leaks are hazardous, and you do not want them to happen to you.

 • Pros: Unlimited fuel, cheap, clean burning.

-• Cons: Generator is immobile, possible gas leaks if set up improperly, impractical in earthquake zones.
+• Cons: The generator is immobile, there are possible gas leaks if set up improperly, and it is impractical in earthquake zones.

-Diesel generators run on diesel fuel, just like semi trucks and train engines.
-Since the engines are large and heavy, so you won’t find as many portable diesel generators.
+Diesel generators run on diesel fuel like semi trucks and train engines.
+Since the engines are large and heavy, you won’t find as many portable diesel generators.
 Some diesel units are so big that they’re mounted on forklift openings for transportation, such as this Kubota Lowboy generator.

 • Pros: Extremely high energy output, minimal maintenance, durable construction, long lifespan, easy to refuel.